 What to Bring

-Bible, pen, sleeping bag or blankets, pillow, towels, personal toiletries and accessories, sunblock, insect repellent, swimsuit, jacket, extra clothes for getting dirty, dress clothes for services, camera, spending money for Snack Shack.
+Bible, pen, sleeping bag or blankets, pillow, towels, personal toiletries and accessories, sunblock, insect repellent, swimsuit, jacket, extra clothes for getting wet and dirty (may get stained), dress clothes for services, camera, spending money for Snack Shack.

 What to Leave at Home